-S&P Global Ratings has assigned its 'A+' rating to the Great Lakes Water Authority, Mich.'s (GLWA) series 2018 water supply system refunding second-lien bonds.
-We have also raised our ratings on the authority's existing senior-lien bonds three notches to 'AA-' from 'A-' and their existing second lien bonds to 'A+' from 'BBB+'.
-The outlook is stable.
+S&P Global Ratings has assigned its 'A+' rating to the Great Lakes Water Authority's (GLWA) series 2018 sewage disposal system revenue and revenue refunding senior-lien bonds.
+We have also raised our ratings by two notches on both GLWA's existing senior-lien bonds to 'A+' from 'A-' and its existing second-lien bonds to 'A' from 'BBB+'.
+The outlook is positive.